Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Challenges and Research Directions

 Given the challenges posed by the limited understandability of Jupyter notebooks and the deficiencies in existing methods for assessing CU within this context, this paper presents a pioneering methodology for quantifying CU in Jupyter notebooks.
 Furthermore, it identifies the primary notebook metrics that significantly impact CU.
 To clarify the problem, in this section, we raise three research questions.
 Subsequently, we present our proposed approach (\secref{approach}) and evaluate its effectiveness (\secref{evaluation}) in addressing these questions.

 \textbf{RQ1: How accurately is it possible to provide a criterion for measuring code understandability of computational notebooks based on user comments?}

-In numerous studies~\cite{sykes1983effect,buse2009learning,medeiros2018investigating,scalabrino2019automatically}, expert opinion has been employed as a criterion to measure CU.
+In numerous studies~\cite{sykes1983effect,buse2009learning,medeiros2018investigating,scalabrino2019automatically,scalabrino2019automatically}, expert opinion has been employed as a criterion to measure CU.
 Questionnaires have been utilized as tools to assess the comprehension of experts based on their opinions regarding specific code snippets.
-In our study, we have also incorporated the criterion of expert opinion.
-However, our approach is unique as we analyze comments and opinions shared by individuals in notebook repositories.
-Nevertheless, two vital issues need to be addressed regarding these comments.
-Firstly, we must determine which comments are directly relevant to CU.
-Secondly, we need to assess the extent to which these comments have received attention from other experts.
-Taking these aspects into account, it is essential to define a criterion that effectively measures the ability to understand notebooks.
-Evaluating whether this criterion can independently assess CU or complement the previously established criteria is important.
-By comparing the results obtained from this criterion with a baseline, we can determine whether the new approach represents an improvement over existing methods, establishing its effectiveness and reliability.
+Unlike traditional methods that primarily focus on code structure or static analysis, our study integrates user opinions as a core component in measuring code understandability.
+What distinguishes our approach is that we analyze comments and feedback directly shared by users within notebook repositories, providing an additional layer of insight.
+This inclusion captures a broad spectrum of real-world perceptions and interactions from a large user base, which is often absent in methods that depend solely on structural metrics or small-scale, survey-based feedback.
+However, two critical challenges must be addressed regarding these comments.
+First, we need to identify which comments are directly relevant to CU.
+Second, we must assess the extent to which these comments have been acknowledged or validated by other users.
+Considering these factors, it is essential to establish a criterion that effectively measures a notebook's understandability.
+Evaluating whether this criterion can independently assess CU or serve as a complement to previously established criteria is crucial.
+By comparing the outcomes derived from this new criterion against a baseline, we can determine if this approach represents an improvement over existing methods, thus confirming its effectiveness and reliability.

-\textbf{RQ2: Is it feasible to develop a model capable of achieving satisfactory performance in assessing the code understandability of notebooks?}
+\textbf{RQ2: Can a model be developed that effectively classify code understandability of notebooks based on the evaluation metrics established in this study?}